youngzhou1999/CS10036_HNU/README.md

 - using vue for front-end development.
 - using spring-boot for back-end development.
-- using axios to send get, post, update and delete request from front to back asynchronously.
+- using axios to send get, post, update and delete requests from front to back asynchronously.
-- using mybaits as connection pool for data sets.
+- using mybaits as connection pool for databases.
-- checking valid table element when filling tables in front-end.
+- checking valid table elements when filling tables in front-end.

 ## Lab4